geocolon/Map-API-07-02-2018/README.md

 ### How to use it.

 Please create your own account at <a href="https://m-socket-messenger.herokuapp.com/">M*Socket</a> for full access to try it out for yourself.
-Create an incognito window in your browser to log into the demo account.
+Create a new incognito window, then log into the demo account.
+Doing this will allow you to see the messages being sent by you to the demo account.
+Once all accounts are logged out or the account window is closed, all chat messages will be deleted.

 Username: mkim
 Password: abcdef1234